CloudSlang/CloudSlang-Docker-Image/README.md

 ### Overview & links

 CloudSlang is a flow-based orchestration tool for managing your deployed applications.
 Rapidly automate your DevOps use cases using ready-made workflows.
+It provides Docker capabilities and integrations with Docker eco-system projects.

 You can read more on it here : http://www.cloudslang.io/

+Dockerfile can be found here : https://github.com/CloudSlang/CloudSlang-Docker-Image/blob/master/0.7.6/Dockerfile

 ### How-to/usage